azdavis/millet/docs/primitives.md

 # Primitives

-This is documentation for various SML primitive functions and types.
+This is documentation for various SML primitive values and types.

 ## `type int`